 So after looking around for the Burj Khalifa and any skyscraper by the water I realised the 15 foot option was the best I could do.

 Now…this is a long lens but it wasn’t long enough for what I wanted to see, I wanted to fill the frame with the top of the skyscraper.
-Luckily, I had my 2X Canon extender and Eric had his.
+Luckily, I had my 2X Canon extender and my friend had his.
 Not the sharpest things in the world, but they do help.
 I also had 4K resolution cameras, my 1DC and F55, meaning that if I shot in this format I could take my 4K image and crop it on my 1080p / 2K timeline to get a “digital doubler”.

 So with the 800mm lens and one 2x extender I was able to get 1600mm.
 With another one that’s 3200mm and with the “digital doubler” that 6400mm.
 That’s a long lens! 🙂